LouisCAD/Splitties/README.md

 [Read more here](views-appcompat/README.md)

 ## Download
+**IMPORTANT NOTE**: The 2.0.0-alpha1 version is not released yet.
+Subscribe to [this issue](https://github.com/LouisCAD/Splitties/issues/22) to know when it is.
+If you want to use the older 1.3.0 version, [checkout this tag](https://github.com/LouisCAD/Splitties/tree/v1.3.0).

 #### Gradle instructions
 Make sure you have `jcenter()` in the repositories defined in your project's